Poeschl/Hassio-Addons/syncthing/DOCS.md

 - `/share` (default)
 - `/ssl`

 Only the above directories are mapped into the add-on container.
 If you put synced folders in any other directory (like `/root` or `/mnt`), the synced data will be deleted on container restart.
 We recommend to put synced folders under either **`/share`** or **`/media`**.
-Both of these directories are shared between add-ons, so you could access synced folders via the *Terminal & SSH* add-on for example.
+Both of these directories are shared between add-ons, so you could access synced folders via the *Terminal & SSH* add-on, for example.

 Furthermore, note that